duckdb/duckdb/src/core_functions/aggregate/README.md

 In DuckDB, they appear in several contexts:

 * As part of the `SELECT` list of a query with a `GROUP BY` clause (ordinary aggregation)
-* As the only elements of a query _without_ a `GROUP BY` clause (simple aggregation)
+* As the only elements of the `SELECT` list of a query _without_ a `GROUP BY` clause (simple aggregation)
 * Modified by an `OVER` clause (windowed aggregation)
 * As an argument to the `list_aggregate` function (list aggregation)

 ## Aggregation Operations

 In order to define an aggregate function, you need to define some operations.
-These operations accumulate data into a _state_ object that is specific to the aggregate.
+These operations accumulate data into a `State` object that is specific to the aggregate.
+Each `State` represents the accumulated values for a single result, so if (say) there are multiple groups in a `GROUP BY`, each result value would need its own `State` object.
 Unlike simple scalar functions, there are several of these:

 | Operation | Description | Required |